 Avoidance, engagement and voting

 Ethical Consumer and others have long urged financial companies to avoid clearly unethical sectors such as tobacco and land mines.
-Two years ago, in 2016, we looked at how the argument for the wholesale avoidance of sectors was being extended to fossil fuels by climate campaigners, and we produced guides to carbon divested funds.
+Two years ago, in 2016, we looked at how the argument for the wholesale avoidance of sectors was being extended to fossil fuels by climate campaigners, and we produced a guide to carbon divested funds.

-For the majority of investment firms, such as those selling ethical investment funds and pensions, this discussion is uncomfortable.
+For the majority of investment firms, such as those selling ethical investment funds and ethical pensions, this discussion is uncomfortable.
 They have learned to ‘spread risk’ by investing across all economic sectors and, 20 years ago, they argued that instead of divesting they would ‘engage’ as shareholders with companies to improve their behaviour (for an alternative see our quick guide to impact investing).

 The scepticism that greeted that response has, in time, generated attempts by some firms to systematically demonstrate how hard they are trying.
 Sometimes this engagement looks effective, such as when it is part of a collective exercise like the Climate Care Coalition.
 Often it does not.